-What also really helps to beat the post-travel blues is to keep travelling!
-Being back home doesn’t mean you can’t be a traveller.
-We’re travelling all over the Netherlands and see places we haven’t seen before.
-It’s fun to experience your home country from a travellers mindset – go try and be a tourist in your own country, grab a Lonely Planet, look up blogs and see things through new eyes.
-Try out new restaurants, bars, clubs: it’s all so fun and exciting, just like travelling!
-Find like-minded people, meet up with travellers through Couchsurfing (hangouts) for example, or simply through Instagram.
+What also really helps to beat the post-travel blues is to keep traveling!
+Being back home doesn’t mean you can’t be a traveler.
+We’re traveling all over the Netherlands and see places we haven’t seen before.
+It’s fun to experience your home country from a travelers mindset – go try and be a tourist in your own country, grab a Lonely Planet, look up blogs, and see things through new eyes.
+Try out new restaurants, bars, clubs: it’s all so fun and exciting, just like traveling!
+Find like-minded people, meet up with travelers through Couchsurfing (hangouts) for example, or simply through Instagram.

 We’re so amazed by how many amazing, like-minded people have already joined our journey and are so excited to grow every day!
 Thank you!
 And don’t forget: if you have dreams: go for it.
 Everyone deserves to make their dreams happen ♡ And if you’re struggling with post-trip depression: reach out to us, leave a comment below, email us, send us a DM or PM.
 We’re here for you!

 Our true home is being surrounded by the unknown.
 The road is where we belong